hiiimanshusharma/hiiimanshusharma/README.md

 # Hi I'm Himanshu Sharma

 When the world sleeps, I awaken, training models, fine-tuning weights, and dreaming in gradients.
 My caffeinated elixir is the fuel that propels me through epochs of discovery.
-Running is the way reach miles.
+Running is the way I reach miles.

 :mailbox: Reach me out!